joeellis/joeellis.github.io/_posts/2017-08-17-using-circle-2-0-with-elixir.md

 description: "Making the most of CircleCI 2.0 to create an automated CI for Elixir tests"
 tags:
   - elixir
+  - phoenix
   - circleci
 ---

-I recently converted an Elixir / Phoenix application to build it's CI jobs using CircleCI's new 2.0 version.
-CircleCI 2.0 [boasts many new features](https://circleci.com/docs/2.0/#features) but the ones I was most interested in was their support for Docker as well as their advanced caching features.
+I recently took advantage of CircleCI's new 2.0 features in a Phoenix application and thought it was worth sharing here.
+CircleCI 2.0 [boasts many new features](https://circleci.com/docs/2.0/#features) but the most interesting ones to me were the native support for Docker images and their advanced caching features.

-The new Docker image support has helped save the most time as CircleCI no longer needs to compile Elixir, Erlang, and Node for each build.
-And their advanced caching features go a step further to cache our `build` and `deps` directories, saving us on the compilation time between jobs.
-Overall these features helped us cut our build times in *half*.  icoIt did take some research through their docs and forums to create a complete CircleCI yaml file, so I wanted to write up what I did in case my example helps save time for other people.
+It turns out that both of these features worked amazingly well - our build times were cut *in half* which even better than I was expecting.
+The Docker image support saved the most time it saved CircleCI from having to compile Elixir, Erlang, and Node for each job.
+And the advanced caching features went a step further by giving us control over how our `build` and `deps` directories were cached, saving us on the compilation time between jobs.
+It did take some research through their docs and forums to figure out how to create a complete, working CircleCI yaml file, so I wanted to write up what I did in case my example helps save time for other people.

-To start, we'll work with a brand new Phoenix app that uses the following:
+To start, assume we have a brand new Phoenix app that uses the following:

-- Elixir 1.4.2, Erlang 19.x, and Node 7.x
+- Elixir 1.4.2, Erlang 19.x, Node 7.x, and `yarn` compiled into a single Docker image
-- `yarn` to install npm libraries
 - PostgreSQL for the database

 Your stack may differ from the above, and that's ok.
-I'll explain where those points are later in the article.
-Just know there may be a few things you'll have to change to make it work for your project, but the strategy outlined here should work for the majority of Phoenix projects.
+The strategy outlined here should work for the majority of Phoenix projects.
+Just know there may be a few things you'll have to change to make this config work for your project.

 To start, here is what the full CircleCI yaml config file looks like: